Free-roaming deer, ancient temples and much to explore at this all-encompassing UNESCO World Heritage Site

 - Spectacular views of Mt.
 Ikoma and Mt.
 Shigi

 How to Get There

-Nara City is located east of Osaka City and south of Kyoto City and easily accessed by JR train from both.
+Nara City is located east of Osaka City and south of Kyoto City and easily accessed by train from both.

 The oldest wooden structure in the world

 The Ikaruga area near Nara City is home to Horyuji Temple, the oldest wooden building in the world.
 Also worth a visit is the nearby Hokkiji Temple , with its magnificent three-story pagoda.
 Both are UNESCO World Heritage Sites, packed with historical intrigue.

 Japan's first permanent capital